 Water testing can also be accomplished by dozens of certified commercial water testing laboratories in Pennsylvania.
-A list of these laboratories is available at your local Penn State Extension Office or at our Water Testing website.
-The state accredited water testing lab at Penn State University also started a Pond and Lake Water Testing program in 2009, which specifically tests for common water quality parameters.
-Test kits for the Penn State Pond and Lake Testing program are available from most county Extension offices.
-For more information, see our website on interpretation of pond and lake water test results.
+The state accredited water testing lab at Penn State also started a Pond and Lake Water Testing program in 2009, which specifically tests for common water quality parameters.
+For more information, see the article on interpretation of pond and lake water test results.

 Preventing Water Quality Problems